AcumenNations/Best_Seller_Story_Teller/master_story.md

 and Lysandra extended her hand.
 "Join us, Arkan.
 Help us build a harmony that embraces complexity instead of crushing it."
 For a moment, the abyss fell silent.
 Arkan's armor flickered, the red light dimming.
-She saw a flicker of the prodigy he once was—eyes filled with wonder, not fury.
+She saw a flicker of the prodigy he once was eyes filled with wonder, not fury.
 But the moment passed.
 His expression hardened.
 "No. The world needs order, not compromise."
 He struck the Reaver with all his strength.
 The dissonant blast that erupted was the most powerful yet.
 The Bridge shuddered, segments splintering.
 Lysandra braced